-HOMEWORKS (35%)
+HOMEWORKS (25%)

-Post-class homework assignments, as shown on the syllabus, are due most weeks and must be turned in at the beginning of class on the due date to gain credit.
-Late homeworks are not counted for credit but the lowest homework score will be dropped.
+Post-class homework assignments are due most weeks and must be turned in at the beginning of class on the due date to gain credit.
+Assignments are linked on the course website and due dates shown on the syllabus.
+Late homeworks are counted at 50% and the lowest homework will be dropped.